 The material you've created will then be associated with that volume measurement.
 You can repeat the process to add more materials.

-Organization administrators and the user who created the material can edit the details of a material, however, please be aware that this will affect the color, mass and value calculations of any volume measurements that reference it.
+Organization administrators and the user who created the material can edit the details of a material.
+However, the user who created the material can only edit it if it has not been assigned to an annotation already.
+Please be aware that this will affect the color, mass and value calculations of any volume measurements that reference it.

 Once you have created a material, you can reuse it over and over again to label other stockpiles at that location or at other locations.
 Every material you have created will appear in the materials drop-down list and you can select it when making your volume measurement.
 For example, since we've already created the Gravel material, it appears in the material drop-down for all volume measurements.

 When you're done, all stockpiles on your map should be labeled with the appropriate material.

-If you're managing tens or hundreds of stockpiles, carefully defining the perimeter of each one each time you fly might become repetitive and tedious.
+If you're managing tens or hundreds of stockpiles, carefully defining the perimeter of each one every time you fly might become repetitive and tedious.
 Fortunately, we have tools to help you automate the process.
-You can install the "Copy Annotations" app in the app market and use it copy volume and other annotations that you've already made on a previous map to a new map of the same location.
-This works especially well if your stockpiles mostly stay in the same place, but you can also adjust the perimeter of the volume annotations once you copy them.
+You can install the "Copy Annotations" app in the App Market and use it to copy volume and other annotations that you've already made on a previous map to a new map of the same location.
+This works especially well if your stockpiles mostly stay in the same place, but you can also adjust the perimeter of the volume annotations once you've copied them.

 You can also consider using our Stockpile AI tool (available for Enterprise customers) that automatically detects stockpile perimeters and allows you to select them with a single click.